wkolowski/Type-Theory-Wishlist/README.md

 ## Table of Contents <a id="toc"></a>

-When reading on GitHub, you can click in the upepr-left corner, near the file name, for an always-up-to-date table of contents.
+When reading on GitHub, you can click in the upper-left corner, near the file name, for an always-up-to-date table of contents.

 1. [The Guiding Principle of Syntax](#guiding-principle)
 1. [Basic syntax](#basic-syntax)